peter-mcconnell/petermcconnell.com/content/posts/linuxtools.md

 Toc = true
 +++

-Firstly let me qualify "basic" - I'm using this term because the breadth of debugging tools on Linux is so large. "basic" does not mean that these tools are super simple to understand deeply or if you aren't already an expert in them that you are somehow "noob"; that's not the case at all.
-Hopefully from this document you should get a high level view of these tools and takeaway an understanding of how you may start to identify where on a Linux system a problem may be.
+Firstly:  let me qualify "basic".
+I'm using this term because the breadth of debugging tools on Linux is so large. "basic" does not mean that these tools are super simple to understand deeply or if you aren't already an expert in them that you are somehow "noob"; that's not the case at all.

-Secondly there is no inventing being done here.
+Secondly: there is no inventing being done here.
 I'm just surfacing information in this article which you can already find in the `man` pages.
 I would strongly recommend you check the relevant man page for the tool you find of interest in this article.

-Lastly; for the curious, these tools generally get their information from existing counters and statistics in `/proc/` and `/sys/`.
+Thirdly: for the curious, these tools generally get their information from existing counters and statistics in `/proc/` and `/sys/`.
 In the man pages for these tools you can see a `FILES` section which details the data source for the given tool.

 "crisis tools"
 --------------